lucasmagalhaees/cthulhu-caracter-sheet/README.md

-#cthulhu.character.generator
+# cthulhu.character.generator

-Project made for randomly generating a Call of Cthulhu Character Sheet
+Project made for randomly generating a Call of Cthulhu Character